 Tax is levied on total income, after the deduction of allowable expenditure and depreciation.

-The Ministry of Planning and Finance, with the approval of the government, may, by notification, prescribe, amend, and add assessable income and rates of income tax.
+The Ministry of Planning, Finance and Industry, with the approval of the government, may, by notification, prescribe, amend, and add assessable income and rates of income tax.

 There are no prescribed inventory valuation methods for tax purposes.